 History:

-Health & Nutritional Benefits Of Mangoes:
+Health & Nutritional Benefits of Mangoes:

-In addition to their nutritional benefits, mangoes are a delicious and versatile fruit.
+In addition to their nutritional benefits, mangoes are delicious and versatile fruits.
 They’re sure to please your taste buds whether you enjoy them fresh, in a smoothie, or baked into a recipe.
 So next time you’re looking for a healthy snack or addition to your meal, reach for a mango!

 Types of Mango Trees:

-How to Plant a Mango Tree:
+How to Plant a Mango Tree

 A mango tree grows in three stages.
 The first stage is when the tree is young and growing, lasting up to five years.
 The second stage is when the tree begins to produce fruit, and the third stage is when the tree matures and produces less fruit.